What is System Preferences?

 System Preferences is the area within Mac OS X where a user can modify system settings and preferences.
 Mac OS X has a variety of preferences that can be adjusted to make changes to the system and how Mac OS X appears and behaves.

 Windows users are familiar with the Control Panel.
-System Preferences is the corresponding program in Mac OS X.
+System Preferences is the corresponding application in Mac OS X.

 Here's how System Preferences look in Mac OS X Leopard